Judge won't block SEC use of recording against Goldman's Tourre

 By Nate Raymond

-NEW YORK, April 26 Three years after Fabrice Tourre became the face of a major U.S. regulatory action against Goldman Sachs Group Inc, a newly uncovered phone recording is giving the Securities and Exchange Commission ammunition in its fraud case against the former bond trader.
+NEW YORK Three years after Fabrice Tourre became the face of a major U.S. regulatory action against Goldman Sachs Group Inc (GS.N), a newly uncovered phone recording is giving the Securities and Exchange Commission ammunition in its fraud case against the former bond trader.

 The January 2007 call was between a Goldman saleswoman and an executive at ACA Financial Guaranty Corp, which helped pick securities backing the collateralized debt obligation about which Goldman and Tourre allegedly misled investors.